 c) How data moves through the system, how data is validated, secured and/or transformed as it flows through and out of the system.

-In this case the researcher will use both logical and physical system design methods, using the flow chart, use case diagram and the entity relationship schem
+In this case the researcher will use both logical and physical system design methods, using the flow chart, use case diagram and the entity relationship scheme

 5.2.6.1 Flow Chart Diagram

 A flowchart is a graphically representation of the structure of process or system, algorithm or the step-by-step solution of the problem.
-The Flowchart describes the flow of data through an information processing systems and the parts of the flows.
+The Flowchart describes the flow of data through an information processing system and the parts of the flows.
 The flow represents a set of logic operations that meet the certain requirements.

 A Flowchart allows to see how the work of the process can be improved, allows to find the key elements of the process and detach the steps that are not essential or even excessive.